 - Jeju Teddy Bear Museum is just a short walking distance from the entrance.
-It’s easily recognised thanks to the glass funnel.
-Admission fee is ₩10,000.
-Next to it is the K-Pop Museum and the Ripley’s Believe It or Not Museum is just across the street.
+It’s easily recognized thanks to the glass funnel.
+The admission fee is ₩10,000.
+Next to it is the K-Pop Museum and Ripley’s Believe It or Not Museum is just across the street.

 15 thoughts on “Back to Childhood at Jeju Teddy Bear Museum”

 Awwww, who does not love a teddy bear.
 That Louis Vuitton is my fav 😉

 Even though I wasn’t much of a fan of teddy bears, I do like the concept of a teddy bear museum it’s really cool.
 I can imagine a museum like that would have a gift shop that you have to go through before you exit and that would be a real test for some people… Do you have your own teddy bear collection (or collection of anything else)?

 Those bear cubs are really cute, and it’s a challenge not to buy anything!
 I used to have a collection of stuffed animal.
 But my mom confiscated them when I started studying aboard 🙂